How To Avoid Long BEM Modifiers

 Which results in longer selectors <button class="c-button c-button--small"></button>.

-It would make it easier to get an overview, when reading the outputted code.
-We just need not to make classes named --modifier outside of a block.
+It would make it easier to get an overview when reading the outputted code.
+We just need to avoid making classes named --modifier outside of a block.
 That would also be weird.

 Thank you for your time!